Kathleen1998/Airlines/README.md

         strip.text = element_text(size = 8)) + # Adjust facet label size
   guides(fill = "none") # Hide redundant legend if using fill

+# Analyzes flight delay data to visualize and compare the total delays
+# for each airline across different days of the week.
+The goal is to identify
+# which airlines or days have the highest overall delays
 ```

 <img width="882" height="699" alt="image" src="https://github.com/user-attachments/assets/a2bcac76-8c51-4a12-8487-f403bcbd200a" />